D0nG4667/Career_Accelerator_P4-ML_apps/readme.md

 You will have a minimal interface demo with [Streamlit](https://streamlit.io/), this will just serve you to make sure that everything works correctly.
 Then, you will have to make your own interfaces, those allowing you to interact with a Machine Learning model, that is to say:
 - Pass values through the interface;
-- Recover these values in backend;
+- Recover these values in the backend;
 - Apply the necessary processing;
 - Submit the previously processed values to the ML model to make the predictions;
 - Process the predictions obtained and display them on the interface.

 ## Instructions

-Your task is to understand the frameworks and build your app integrating a ML model.
+Your task is to understand the frameworks and build your app integrating an ML model.
 Your work should follow these next steps.

 1. Build a Streamlit app to embed the classification model you built a few weeks ago.
 2. Create a dashboard to display visualization of data available in your database.
-3. Write an anrticle on the project and publish it on Medium
+3. Write an article on the project and publish it on Medium